Towns scores 37 points, Timberwolves rout Hornets 121-99

 CHARLOTTE, N.C.
+(AP) — Karl-Anthony Towns took advantage of an obvious mismatch Friday night when Charlotte center Cody Zeller wasn’t there to defend him.

-(AP) — Karl-Anthony Towns had 37 points, 15 rebounds and eight assists, and the Minnesota Timberwolves remained unbeaten with a 121-99 win over the Charlotte Hornets on Friday night.
+Towns had 37 points, 15 rebounds and eight assists, and the Minnesota Timberwolves remained unbeaten with a 121-99 win over the Hornets.

-The Hornets were playing without starting center Cody Zeller, and Towns took full advantage.

-Towns was 13 of 18 from the field and used his 7-foot, 248-pound frame to create space inside.
-He also drained four 3-pointers against Bismack Biyombo and Willy Hernangomez.
+Without Zeller, who missed the game due to undisclosed personal reasons, the Hornets were forced to turn to Bismack Biyombo and Willy Hernangomez to defend the two-time All-Star.
+Towns took full advantage, finishing 13 of 18 from the field while using his big frame create space inside.
+He also drained four 3-pointers.

+Minnesota coach Ryan Saunders said he wants his team working on a balanced inside-outside attack, but admitted “the fact that there was not a defender like Cody Zeller on the court tonight — and obviously our prayers are with him — we went inside a little more.”

 Andrew Wiggins added 16 points for Minnesota, which outscored Charlotte 45-25 in the third quarter to break open a two-point game.

-The Timberwolves (2-0) won despite another outstanding effort from Hornets backup point guard Devonte Graham, who finished with 24 points on 6-of-9 shooting from 3-point range.
-Graham is shooting 75% (12 of 16) from deep in two games.

-Rookie PJ Washington, who had 27 points on seven 3s in Charlotte’s season opener, had 10 points and 10 rebounds.
+Hornets: Rookie PJ Washington, who had 27 points on seven 3s in Charlotte’s season opener, had 10 points and 10 rebounds.. … Nic Batum said he will miss at least three weeks with a broken finger.

 Minnesota turned 20 Charlotte turnovers into 21 points.
 The Hornets, who played eight players with less than three years of NBA experience, have now turned the ball over 39 times in two games.